henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/system-overview.md

 ## Project Abstract

-This project is a web-based, tablet-friendly "Mad Libs" style story game designed for children to learn how to collaborate, with special considerations regarding players who use Augmentative and Alternative Communication (ACC).
-In order to promote social inclusion and empathy, the game relies on teammates all communicating and working as a team in order to get the phrase correct.
-This is done so AAC users don't feel left behind and are actively needed in the group.
-An embedded or easily accessible AAC-friendly interface ensures minimal screen switching and enables easy participation.
-The interface dynamically indicates when a child is selecting their answer.
+StoryQuest is a web-based, tablet-friendly collaborative storytelling game designed to enhance social inclusion and communication skills, particularly for children who use Augmentative and Alternative Communication (AAC).
+The game is inspired by a "Mad Libs" style fill-in-the-blank approach, leveraging cloze phrases—a proven technique in speech therapy that helps improve word recall, literacy, and structured communication.
+To foster teamwork, empathy, and peer engagement, StoryQuest requires all players to work together to complete phrases correctly.
+The design ensures that AAC users play an essential role in the team, preventing social exclusion and encouraging meaningful participation.
+A built-in AAC-friendly interface eliminates the need for excessive screen switching, providing seamless accessibility and a fluid user experience.
+The interface also dynamically indicates when a child is selecting their answer, supporting clear turn-taking and engagement for all players.

 ## Conceptual Design

-The front-end of the website was built using a Next.js framework (Typescript), styled with TailwindCSS, ShadCN, and FramerMotion.
-The back-end uses Firebase to ensure gaming functionality and Firebase Firestore for data storage.
-Docusaurus and GitHub Pages kept track of project progression.
-Firebase Cloud hosting was used to deploy the game.
+### Frontend (Client-Side)
+**Framework:**
+- Next.js (React + TypeScript) – Provides an interactive and maintainable UI.

+**Styling & UI Components:**
+- TailwindCSS – Ensures responsive, accessible, and customizable styling.
+- ShadCN/UI – Prebuilt, accessible components to speed up development.
+- Framer Motion – Smooth animations and transitions for enhanced engagement.

+### Backend (Server-Side & Data Handling)
+- **Firebase Firestore (NoSQL Database)** – Stores game data, user progress, and room states in real-time.
+- **Firebase Cloud Function**s – Manages game logic, including answer validation, player interactions, and scorekeeping.

+### Deployment & Project Management
+- **Hosting:** Firebase Cloud Hosting – Ensures fast and scalable deployment.
+- **Version Control & Documentation:** GitHub & Docusaurus – Tracks project progression, documentation, and CI/CD pipeline management.

 ## Background